 - Reservations may be required depending on when you intend to travel

-As someone who likes museums and wildlife, I feel that I got the most out of my CityPASS.
-Even so, I understand the folks out there who believe that alternatives such as the Go Boston pass provide a better deal.
+As someone who likes museums and wildlife, I feel I got the most out of my CityPASS.
+Even so, I understand those who believe that alternatives such as the Go Boston pass provide a better deal.

 Frequently Asked Questions (FAQs)